So you want to teach English in China?

 Getting around China is fairly straightforward, especially in the big cities.

 You’ll find yourself using buses and trains, which are cheap and frequent.
-You’ll also use DiDi (China’s Uber) and taxis too.
+You’ll also use DiDi, which is China’s Uber, and taxis too.

 What I’ve found though is China’s cities are just as easy to get around by bicycle.
 Just keep your eyes on the traffic.

 On a bike, you’ll be able to get off the beaten track and discover little gems of places that you would otherwise never come across.

 Exploring by bike is also good exercise.
 If you’re like me, you’ll be eating lots of dumplings in China.
 This starts to show if you’re not careful!